samuelneo/ip/docs/README.md

 ##### _Example:_

-For this example, let's add a few tasks, mark them as done, and run `delete marked`:
+For this example, let's add a few tasks, mark them as done, then run `delete marked`:
 ```
 todo borrow book
 mark 3